Do 84% Of Vegans And Vegetarians Really Go Back To Eating Meat?

 19 Minutes Read

-Back in 2014, an analytics organization called Faunalytics carried out research to find out how many vegans go back to eating meat.
-When it was published, no one could have predicted the way one headline stat – that 84 percent of vegetarians and vegans abandon their diet – would dominate the agenda and stick in the minds of those working for (and against) animal protection.
-But that startling figure, which has shaped the strategies of major advocacy organizations and made its way into popular consciousness, did not tell the whole story.
+Back in 2014, an analytics organization called Faunalytics carried out research to find out how many vegans “quit” and go back to eating meat.
+When it was published, no one could have predicted the way one headline statistic – that 84 percent of vegetarians and vegans abandon their diet – would dominate the agenda and stick in the minds of those working for (and against) animal protection.

 The research promptly went viral.
 Authors such as Hal Herzog praised the findings, claiming it showed that “animal activists should emphasize reduction, not elimination, of eating meat.”

-The figure continues to be used to support a wide range of vegan, reducetarian, and incremental approaches to diet today; for example, the new UK campaign Middle Ground explicitly employs the figure to support its focus on those who care about animals but are unwilling to wholly give up animal products.
+That somewhat startling figure continues to be used to support a range of reducetarian and incremental approaches to veganism.
+For example, UK campaign Middle Ground, which claims to support those who care about animals but are unwilling to wholly give up animal products.

-A selection of vegan food on the supermarket shelf
+A selection of vegan, vegetarian, and plant-based food on the supermarket shelf

 Adobe Stock Veganism has skyrocketed in popularity in recent years

-And, as Anderson continues, an “absolutism” or “abolitionist” approach to advocacy is often a part of why those who give the diet a try slip back into eating animal products, whether dairy or meat.
-(I found this to be true in my qualitative research on men and veganism: if it’s a ‘pass or fail’ task, then one ‘mistake’ can lead to the whole attempt being given up.)
+This “absolutism” or “abolitionist” approach to advocacy, Anderson highlights, is often partly why those who give the diet a try slip back into eating animal products.
+(I found this to be true in my qualitative research on men and veganism: if it’s a “pass or fail” task, then one “mistake” can lead to the whole attempt being given up.)

 There were many criticisms of the research at the time – and of the 84 percent figure – that give reason to question if we can use the data to support approaches to vegan outreach today.

-For example, one of the outcomes of the research was that those vegans who did ‘abandon’ their ‘pure’ vegan or vegetarian diets still had a diet reduced in animal products, especially meat, afterwards; and that 37 percent of those who had tried the diets at least once would be willing to do so again, with health the majority reason.
+For example, the research found that those who did “abandon” their “pure” vegan or vegetarian diets still consumed fewer animal products, especially meat, afterwards.
+And, 37 percent of those who had tried the diets said they would be willing to do so again, with health the majority reason.

 One of the other critical findings was that most of those who gave up their diets had little to no support from a vegan community or network.
 That’s a reason, perhaps, why the Challenge 22+ model (with mentors) is proving effective.